Logical Operators

 The AND operator checks if both conditions are true.
 The result is true only if both conditions are true.

-AND operator purpose
+AND Operator purpose

 The AND operator is used to check if two conditions are both true.